The Baker's Table

 It likely needs a bit more hydration.
 Add ice water one teaspoon at a time until it holds together when pinched.
 A dough that's too dry won't roll smoothly, but a dough that's too wet will bake up dense.

-Why does my crust shrink in the oven?
+Why does this pie crust recipe sometimes shrink in the oven?

 Shrinkage happens when the dough hasn't rested enough or was stretched too tightly into the pan.
 Always chill after rolling and press the dough gently into the corners instead of pulling it.